 Our policy priorities

 We campaign on issues across the patient pathway, from prevention to early diagnosis to treatment.
-We are asking politicians in Westminster to help us beat cancer sooner by:
+We welcome support from parliamentarians in Westminster on our key policy calls:

 How we work

-Our policy experts, researchers and clinicians provide expert evidence to Select and other Committees, All Party Parliamentary Groups and public inquiries.
-They also help us frame responses to key Government departments and other relevant public consultations.
+Our policy experts, researchers and clinicians provide expert evidence to parliamentary committees, All Party Parliamentary Groups and public inquiries.
+They also help us frame responses to key government departments and other relevant public consultations.

 Our Public Affairs team arranges a variety of events throughout the year including:

-- photocalls at Westminster – including expert briefings, drop-in sessions and receptions
+- events at Westminster – including expert briefings, drop-in sessions and receptions

 - political party conference activities

-These events enable us to share with politicians their latest local cancer statistics, highlight our policy calls, demonstrate the local and national impact of our pioneering research, show how we work in partnership, find out more about how we can help politicians and their researchers with their work at Westminster, and involve our supporters in our policy work.
+These events enable us to share with politicians their latest local cancer statistics, highlight our policy calls, demonstrate the local and national impact of our pioneering research, show how we work in partnership, and allows politicians to find out more about how we can help with their work at Westminster.

-There are a number of ways we can work together.
+There are a number of ways Parliamentarians can support us in Westminster and the constituency.
 For example:

-- Display our health information leaflets in your surgery
+- Displaying our health information leaflets in constituency surgeries or constituency offices

 To request a meeting or further information about our work please contact the Public Affairs team.